 New Zealand’s Top 10 KiwiSaver Funds

-Boasting over 3 million members, KiwiSaver is an investment smash.
+Boasting over three million members, KiwiSaver is an investment smash.
 Canstar counts down the Top 10 KiwiSaver funds, ranked by members and returns.

 According to the most recent KiwiSaver report, there are 3.33 million KiwiSaver members, who have $111.8bn invested across 38 schemes.
 Between those providers there are over 300 different funds, offering a wide range of investment options, growth strategies and different levels of risk.

-The new data, to the end of September 2024, shows that the average 12-month return (net charges and tax) across the top 10 funds by number of members was 15%, compared to just 5.7% at the end of Q3 2023.
-And of those ten schemes, the average of the five growth funds was 18%, which is even higher.
+New data, to the end of December 2024, shows that the average 12-month return (net charges and tax) across the top 10 funds by number of members was 12.5%.
+And of those ten schemes, the average of the growth funds was 15%.

 Although whatever a fund’s short-term return, it’s worth remembering that as a KiwiSaver member you should be in it for the long-haul.
-Always concentrate on long term returns, which are still mostly in positive territory, and carefully pick your fund and provider on a range of criteria, including:
+Always concentrate on long term returns, and carefully pick your fund and provider on a range of criteria, including:

 • Your age